 This document's preliminary definition of the OGSA Platform is intended as a contribution to goals 2, 3, and 4.
 It is not a final product or in any way a definite statement of the functionality required in the OGSA Platform, how this functionality should be factored into services, or how the definition of what is "standard OGSA" should be structured and presented.
-However, we note that we expect that this relatively simple and circumscribed "OGSA Platform" definition will be complemented by a set of "profiles" targeted to different application domains and environments.

-3 Use Case Analysis
+2 Use Case Analysis

 The development of this document has been informed by a variety of use case scenarios contributed by OGSA-WG participants or solicited from others.
-While these use cases have certainly not been defined with a view to expressing formal requirements (and do not contain the level of detail that would be required for formal requirements), they have provided useful input to the definition process.
-We expect to expand the number of use cases considered, as well as developing the use cases further, in future revisions of this document.
+These use cases are collected in a companion document [REF].
+The use cases have not been defined with a view to expressing formal requirements (and do not contain the level of detail that would be required for formal requirements), but have provided useful input to the definition process.